kubernetes-sigs/kueue/keps/3122-expose-flavors-in-localqueue-status/README.md

 Get available `Flavors` from `cqImpl.ResourceGroups` in `cache.LocalQueueUsage(...)` method and update `AvailableFlavors` field on `UpdateStatusIfChanged(...)` on each LocalQueue reconcile when it was updated.

+### Future works

+In the future, we can also add the `availableCoveredResources` field.
+This field allows batch users to understand which resources may be available for the LocalQueue.

 ### Test Plan